What Is An FHA Loan And Is It Right For You?

 An FHA loan is a home loan regulated and insured by the Federal Housing Administration (FHA).
 FHA loans make homeownership possible for low-wage earners who might otherwise get shut out of the housing market.

 FHA loans have lower credit requirements and income limits than conventional loans, but you still need to meet specific credit requirements, down payment requirements and debt-to-income (DTI) ratios.
 Remember that you'll also need to pay for closing costs at the closing table.

 Ready to get started?
-Apply online for an FHA or conventional home loan today.
+See what you qualify for when it comes to an FHA or conventional home loan today.